abolla04/Module_6_Challenge/README.md

 Moving forward through the analysis, a visual shows how the gross rent increases at a much steeper rate as compared to the sale price per square foot, which experienced only a slight increase.

 Using a more targeted approach, the next graph is interactive and the user can toggle through the various neighborhoods to pinpoint the difference and trends with sale price per square foot and average gross rent.

 Finally, geospatial relationships in data are showcased in an interactive map of the neighborhoods.
-This visual will assist a real estate investor in making the most of their investment based on the potential gross retal income.
+This visual will assist a real estate investor in making the most of their investment based on the potential gross rental income.

 ---